 This postgraduate MSc program is open to both young and mature graduates from any field.
-A minimum of one year’s work/internship experience is recommended, but not mandatory depending on profile.
+A minimum of one year’s work/internship experience is recommended (in HR or not), but not mandatory depending on profile.

 - Official copy of latest degree or diploma or certificate of enrollment with an approximate graduation date